-Buying a diamond can be an overwhelming process, as you want to make sure you’re choosing the best possible stone for your budget and taste.
+Buying a diamond ring can be an overwhelming choice, as you want to make sure you’re choosing the best possible stones for your budget and taste.
 The 4 ‘C’s’ – carat, colour, clarity and cut – are the main things to take into account when selecting a diamond.

 This refers to the weight, rather than the size of a stone – the heavier a diamond is, the more carats it has, and therefore it is of greater value.

 Conventional diamonds come in a range of colours, from clear and colourless to subtle shades of yellow and brown.
 The best diamonds are colourless – they let in more light, increasing the diamond’s sparkle and shine.
 However, there are also rare ‘fancy’ diamonds on the market, which come in hues such as pink, black and blue.

 Clarity essentially means a consideration of any flaws or imperfections on a diamond.
 This is important as even small blemishes can affect the flow of light, and therefore have an impact on the diamond’s brightness.
 The fewer inclusions a diamond has, the more desirable and valuable it is.